 Looking at food as simply fuel for the body means completely disregarding the entire culture that has grown around food in every part of society.
 This phenomenon is described by Marion Nestle as reductionism, which, in this context, refers to reducing food to containers of nutrients.
-"Techno-foods offer a reductionist approach to choosing a healthful diet"(ibid) which only encourages food producers to come up with more and more products to sell to those who find this view appealing, or are confused regarding what foods are good for them.
+"Techno-foods offer a reductionist approach to choosing a healthful diet" (ibid) which only encourages food producers to come up with more products for those who find this view appealing, or are confused regarding what foods are good for them.
 The above examples reveal that there there is a structural issue that has led to ultra-processed food products to appear on the market, under various health claims.
-This phenomenon is further exploited in the representation of what we perceive to be real food as an antiquated, and the push to promote processed products with a much higher market value, such as meal replacements.
+This phenomenon is further exploited in the representation of what we perceive to be real food as an antiquated, and the push to promote processed products with a much higher market value.